marciprescott/drumkit/README.md

-# drumkit
-drumkit
 A web app that plays drum sounds.
 From Angela Yu's web dev class.
+For learning JavaScript.